Ballyhackamore

-Ballyhackamore is a townland in County Down, Northern Ireland, it is a suburb of Belfast located on the Upper Newtownards Road.
-It is also a ward in the UK Parliamentary constituency of East Belfast.
+Ballyhackamore is a suburb of Belfast, Northern Ireland.
+It is in East Belfast, around part of the Upper Newtownards Road.
+It is also a ward in the East Belfast constituency of the UK Parliament, and a townland of County Down.

 The Sunday Times named Ballyhackamore the Brunch Capital of Belfast in a 2018 article on the Best Places to live in Britain.
 The neighbourhood (often called 'Ballyhack' for short) is the location of several restaurants and cafés as well as a range of local and national shops.

 Transport

 Ballyhackamore is served by the Translink Glider G1 service.
 In addition Metro and Ulsterbus services stop here.